 - A demonym is the name for a resident of a community which is usually derived from (or is related to) the name of that community.
 In other words, it's how residents of Beaumont refer to themselves.
 It's important to note that there aren't any rules for taking a town's name and turning it into a demonym.
 A demonym is informal and while the majority of Beaumont may use one name, keep in mind that others may use something different.

 A demonym for Beaumont is Beaumonter.

-For example: My father moved when young, yet he still thinks of himself as a Beaumonter.
+For example: My uncle now lives in another state, yet he still thinks of himself as a Beaumonter.

 - Quinquennial Census

 - The Statistics Canada (StatCan) Census is conducted every 5 years with the purpose of counting the people living in Canada.
 This is known as a 'Quinquennial' Census.
 The process of taking a Census is called an 'Enumeration'.

 The purpose of the Census is to provide information about the demographic and social characteristics of the people of Canada.
 The results of the Census goes to the federal, provincal, territorial and local governments to support their planning and administrative activities.